mohitpai/journey-optimizer.en/help/using/building-journeys/sending.md

 ## Send messages {#send-messages}

-When your message has a content defined and is published, it is ready to be sent through a [journey](journey.md).
+When your message has a content defined, it is ready to be sent through a [journey](journey.md).

->[!NOTE]
->
->You can add a message that is still in draft mode to a journey, but make sure the message is published before publishing the journey.

 Once a message is sent, you can monitor its execution through multiple indicators.
 [Learn more about Reporting](../global-report.md).